ParthBibekar/Welearn-bot/README.md

 # Welearn-bot
-A bot that downloads all the necessary files from Welearn and moves them to designated folders on your local machine.
-It can also list all your assingnments with due dates.
+This is a bot which lets you interact with WeLearn from the command line.
+It can
+- Download all files/resources from multiple courses and organize them in designated folders.
+- List your assignments with details, or just your due assignments.

 ## Dependencies
 This script runs on python3, and requires the *requests* and *beautifulsoup4* libraries.
 Run `pip3 install requests bs4` to install them.